microsoft/Commercial-Marketplace-SaaS-API-Emulator/README.md

 - Keep things simple
 - Implement the minimum required whilst being fully functional out of the box
-- Be consistent with the **behaviour** of APIs, document differences from the documented behaviour
+- Be consistent with the **behaviour** of APIs, note differences from the documented behaviour
-- Support unauthenticated use for simplicity and authenticated use for closer fidelity with the marketplace api.
+- Support both unauthenticated use for simplicity and authenticated use for closer fidelity with the marketplace APIs.
 - Flexible implementation that offers multiple hosting options to suit the user
 - Offer configuration options to tailor the behaviour